Skip to main content

 Capital Gains Tax Rate Between India and France

 The India-France Double Taxation Avoidance Convention (DTAA), originally signed on 29 September 1992 and effective from 1 August 1994, addresses capital gains taxation under Article 14 (Capital Gains).
-The treaty has been significantly amended by the Amending Protocol signed on 23 February 2026, which fundamentally changes the capital gains landscape for cross-border investors between India and France.
+The treaty is set to be significantly amended by the Amending Protocol signed on 23 February 2026, which will fundamentally change the capital gains landscape for cross-border investors between India and France once it enters into force.
+Important: the 2026 Amending Protocol is currently pending ratification by the parliaments of both India and France and is not yet in force.
+Until ratification is completed, the original 1992 treaty provisions (including the 10% threshold and the MFN clause) continue to apply.

-Under the original treaty, Article 14 restricted India's right to tax capital gains on shares sold by French residents — India could only tax gains where the French investor held at least 10% participation in the Indian company.
-The 2026 Amending Protocol removes this threshold entirely, granting India full taxing rights on capital gains from the sale of shares of Indian companies, regardless of the size of the French investor's shareholding.
+Under the current treaty, Article 14 restricts India's right to tax capital gains on shares sold by French residents — India can only tax gains where the French investor holds at least 10% participation in the Indian company.
+Once ratified, the 2026 Amending Protocol will remove this threshold entirely, granting India full taxing rights on capital gains from the sale of shares of Indian companies, regardless of the size of the French investor's shareholding.
 This marks a major shift in policy and aligns with India's broader push to assert source-country taxation on equity disposals.

 Treaty Rate vs Domestic Rate: Detailed Comparison